Beatlemania: Rubber Soul and December 1965 UK tour

 On 26 October 1965, 4,000 fans gathered outside Buckingham Palace in central London while the Beatles received their MBEs from the Queen.
 As the crowd chanted "Yeah, yeah, yeah!", some fans jostled with police officers and scaled the palace gates.
 The impossibility of travelling without being mobbed led to the Beatles abandoning live television appearances to promote their singles.
-In November, they filmed promotional clips for their double A-side single, "Day Tripper" / "We Can Work It Out", which could be played on shows such as Ready Steady Go! and Top of the Pops.
+In November, they filmed promotional clips for their double A-side single, "We Can Work It Out" / "Day Tripper", which could be played on shows such as Ready Steady Go! and Top of the Pops.
 This relieved the band from travelling to TV studios around the UK and allowed them to focus on recording their next album, Rubber Soul.
 In her study of Beatlemania, sociologist Candy Leonard says that Rubber Soul challenged some young fans, due to its more sophisticated lyrical and musical content, but its release in December 1965 marked the moment when "the Beatles came to occupy a role in fans' lives and a place in their psyches that was different from any previous fan–performer relationship."